Skip to content

 For most remote workers in Cebu, the decision comes down to Converge vs PLDT.
 Globe is a viable third option, particularly with its competitive 300 Mbps entry plan at PHP 1,499, but its Cebu coverage lags behind the other two.

-Converge won Ookla's Speedtest Awards for fastest fixed network in the Philippines in March 2026.
+Converge won Ookla's Speedtest Awards for fastest fixed network in the Philippines in March 2026 and topped Opensignal's Q1 2026 rankings at 129.7 Mbps average download.
 Its plans are contract-free (or with lock-in at lower rates) and include WiFi 6 modems.
-The Super FiberX lineup offers the best price-to-speed ratio: 400 Mbps for PHP 1,599 is hard to beat.
+The Super FiberX lineup is now Max at 400 Mbps (PHP 1,599), Prime at 800 Mbps (PHP 2,099), and Ultra at 1 Gbps (PHP 2,599).
+Converge ran a free 50 Mbps speed boost across the lineup through April 2026 — worth checking whether your plan is still boosted or has settled back to baseline.

 PLDT has the most extensive fiber network nationwide, and in Cebu that translates to better reach in outer areas where Converge hasn't expanded yet.
 PLDT's Fiber Unli plans now bundle Netflix and HBO Max at higher tiers.
 Entry at PHP 1,699 for 200 Mbps is solid.
 The 24-month lock-in is the main drawback.
 Outages happen roughly 1-2 times per month, usually resolved within a few hours.